trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 ``dataFormat`` and ``formatHint`` are not supported and must be omitted.

-Table below lists supported Presto types which can be used in ``type`` and decoding scheme:
+Table below lists supported Presto types, which can be used in ``type`` and decoding scheme:

 +-------------------------------------+--------------------------------------------------------------------------------+
 | Presto data type                    | Decoding rules                                                                 |